stevekinney/tailwind-workshop/src/content/utility-first.md

 # Utility-First CSS

-Utility-first CSS is a methodology for writing CSS that prioritizes the use of utility classes to construct a user interface.
+Utility-first CSS is a methodology for writing CSS that prioritizes the use of utility classes to build a user interface.
 Unlike traditional CSS approaches, where you define styles for semantic classes or IDs, utility-first CSS focuses on applying low-level utility classes directly to HTML elements.
 These utility classes are small, single-purpose classes that do one thing well, such as setting the margin, padding, text alignment, or color.

 In Tailwind, that's going to look something like this: